rhythmagency/formulate/complex-form.md

 * Create a simple form by following [these instructions](/simple-form).
 * Add a few more fields.
 ![Complex Formulate Form Fields](/images/complex-form/fields.png)
-* Add as many buttons fields as you like (notice there are two above).
+* Add as many button fields as you like (notice there are two above).
 * Add some validations (by default, Formulate supports mandatory and regular expression validations).
 ![Email Validation](/images/complex-form/email.png)
 * Select those validations on some of your fields.